Last Updated on September 13, 2021 by Anastasios Antoniadis

 Next, turn the Stealth Mode to avoid OSD blocking in some titles and customize the OSD.
 Finally, open MSI Afterburner, go to “Settings,” and open the “Monitoring” tab.

 You can select which performance parameters to monitor and whether you want them visible on the OSD or not.

 Then, go to “Settings,” then “On-Screen Display,” and assign the OSD hotkeys.
 Make sure they don’t overlap with controls in any games you play.
 I use F5 to toggle the OSD on/off, F9 to start benchmarking, and F10 to stop benchmarking.

-This is especially useful for me since I review laptops and hardware, and it allows me to evaluate the amount of VRAM used, the average FPS, the worst %1 FPS, the worst 0.1% FPS, etc. You will not get the average FPS, worst %1 FPS, and worst 0.1% FPS without starting benchmarking.
+This is especially useful for me since I review laptops and hardware, and it allows me to evaluate the amount of VRAM used, the average FPS, the worst %1 FPS, the worst 0.1% FPS, etc. Without starting benchmarking, you will not get the average FPS, worst %1 FPS, and worst 0.1% FPS.

 This is also useful for streamers like me as you can see the total amount of VRAM used and overall memory used while running the game and OBS, Streamlabs OBS, or Twitch Studio.